slip-slap/slip-slap.github.io/_posts/2017-02-19-pl-script-tex-concept.md

 - Single lines are boxes that are somewhere in the middle.
 - A line is a box containing a sequence of character boxes, and a page is a box containing a sequence of line boxes.

-#### 5. category code
-The category code of a character determines that character's role in Tex
-- For instance, Tex assigns a certain role to letters, another to space characters.
-- Tex attaches a code to each character that it reads.
-When Tex reads the letter 'r', for example, it ordinarily attaches the category code 11 to it.

 #### 6. Groups
 A group consists of material enclosed in matching left and right braces({ and })